fhamborg/news-please/README.md

 ```

 ### Use within your own code (as a library)
-If you want to crawl articles continuously or use the
-full website extraction, you cannot use library mode but need to use the CLI mode.
+If you want to use news-please's full website extraction or continuous crawling mode (using RSS), you need to use the CLI mode as the library mode does only support single URL extraction.
 ```python
 from newsplease import NewsPlease article = NewsPlease.from_url('https://www.nytimes.com/2017/02/23/us/politics/cpac-stephen-bannon-reince-priebus.html?hp')